Grammar Translation Method

 - The leaners have to memorize a lot of vocabularies which help them to make different kinds of sentences.

-- Grammar Translation Method also helps students to improve the reading and writing proficiency of the targeted language.
+- GTM also helps students to improve the reading and writing proficiency of the targeted language.

 The major disadvantages of GTM are given below: